- Related links

 Until recently, all epinephrine wastes, including empty containers, were classified as P042 hazardous wastes when disposed.
 However, several U.S. Environmental Protection Agency (EPA) regions, states and others requested that EPA clarify whether the P042 listing included epinephrine salts, which are widely used in health care.
 In October 2007, the EPA issued an interpretation stating that the scope of the P042 listing does not include epinephrine salts.

-In December 2007, the DNR adopted the EPA interpretation with four caveats.
+The DNR has adopted the EPA interpretation with four caveats.
 DNR's memorandum includes a copy of EPA's October 2007 interpretation and reminds generators about best management practices and regulatory obligations that apply to epinephrine salt waste.
 By adopting this interpretation, DNR's regulation of epinephrine and epinephrine salts is aligned with federal requirements.

 In practical terms, this decision means that most health care epinephrine waste is no longer regulated as P042 listed hazardous waste.
 However, generators still need to: